DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world5.md

 "If thee are asking about angels who are loyal to Alfreyja, then the answer is [all].
 Among angels in angel palace everyone hold respect for Alfreyja."

-On other hand, foreign god already inflicted punishment upon such subordinates.
+On other hand, sidhe already inflicted punishment upon such subordinates.
 And cruelly thrown them out into courtyard.

 "If among these who we still haven't saw, then that would be archangel Raphael."